Apollon77/smartmeter-obis/README.md

 ### __WORK IN PROGRESS__
 * IMPORTANT: This version requires at least Node.js 16+
+* Upgrade dependencies and optimize some pot. crash cases

 ### 3.0.2 (2022-02-21)
 * IMPORTANT: This version requires at least Node.js 12.17+ (excluding non LTS like 13.x)